Amygos/vagrant-qa/README.md

 ## QA Process Steps

-1. Merge all pull requst
+1. Merge all pull requests
-1. Wait for packages to be upload in testing
+1. Wait for packages to be uploaded in testing
 1. Prepare QA environment
-1. Write tests Cases and assing to relative test env
+1. Write tests cases and assing to related test env
 1. Add "testing" tag to the issue

 ## Prepare QA environment